oaalanism/intelligent-storage/README.md

 python3 launch_stream.py
 ```

 Once the data is stored, the reliability of the representations can be analysed.
-To compare it, the mean squared error with the *raw-sparse data* and *raw-video data*.
+To compare it, the mean squared error with the *raw-sparse data* and *raw-video data* is calculated.

 To launch comparation :